Brains on Screen: Rethinking Learning in the Age of Digital Overload

 Are We Rewiring the Brain?

 Perhaps the most sobering question is whether we’re structurally changing the brain.
 Emerging fMRI research suggests yes, we are; to a degree.
 Montag et al. (2018) found associations between excessive smartphone use in adolescents and reduced grey matter volume in areas related to social cognition, impulse control, and emotion regulation.
 This doesn’t mean phones are damaging brains like radiation, but it does suggest that how we use devices is shaping neurodevelopment.
+As Wolf notes, the brain is plastic; but plasticity goes both ways.
+What we practice, we become.
+So what do we do, as educators who value cognitive development and live in the real world?

 Further Reading